 The fear of not being good enough is one of the deepest most fundamental fears every human being on the planet deals with at some point or another.
 You, me, your loved ones, we all live with moments of self-doubt.
 It’s human nature.
 And it’s deeply ingrained in our minds and our society.

-There are, of course, a lot of varying factors that contribute to not feeling good enough, but oftentimes it’s a combination of our constant comparison to other people and the crazy amount of pressure we, human beings, put on ourselves to be, look and act a certain way.
+There are a lot of varying factors that contribute to not feeling good enough.
+But oftentimes it’s a combination of our constant comparison to other people and the crazy amount of pressure we put on ourselves to be, look and act a certain way.
 It’s exhausting and thereby reduces our ability to be our authentic selves and live our lives to the fullest.

 So what can we do about it?

 According to Brené Brown, the opposite of scarcity is not abundance.
 It’s enough.
 And we have a choice.

 It’s very important to remember that we have a mind, but we are not our minds.
 And we are also not the thoughts that enter our minds, even though we think we are.
 It’s our perceived reality and our own thinking that hinders us.
 We’re the ones who attach meaning to our thoughts and bring them to life.
 We are the ones beating ourselves up for making mistakes or not succeeding.
 Or not making progress as quickly as we would like.
 We’re the ones who keep thinking we need to be perfect.

 If we want to fully experience life, we must be willing to believe that we are worthy and good enough, right here, right now.

 There are no prerequisites.
 Our minds will always try to convince us otherwise, but we can either believe it, or let it go.
 And replace that negativity with words of kindness and compassion.